Partnerships and Initiatives

 Grounds-for-Growth was started in 2012 to promote healthy nutritious eating habits and increased access to local food.

-Grounds-for-Growth will partner for the fourth year with the Women, Infants and Children (WIC) Program and the Ashtabula Farmers' Market to conduct the Super Summer Farmers' Market Education Program.
-This program provides select WIC families the opportunity to increase their consumption of fresh fruits and vegetables.
+Grounds-for-Growth once again partnered with the Women, Infants and Children (WIC) Program and the Ashtabula Farmers' Market to conduct the Super Summer Farmers' Market Education Program.
+This program provides select WIC families the opportunity to learn more about eating helahty and increase their consumption of fresh fruits and vegetables.

-Participants view a series of food education videos conducted by the WIC dieticians and receive recipes and tips for purchasing, cooking and storing fresh fruit and vegetables.
+Participants attend a series of food demonstrations conducted at the Market by the WIC dieticians and receive recipes and tips for purchasing, cooking and storing fresh fruit and vegetables.
 The families meet the farmers' market vendors and learn where their food comes from, discover what is in-season and earn additional coupons for market purchases.

 Super Summer Farmers' Market Program

 The 2020 Eat Local Food Guide is now available!
 If you want more information about where to find fresh, healthy, locally grown produce and products... click below to check out the Guide!